-Mexico: 16 inmates at large after tunnel prison break
+Mexico: 14 inmates at large after tunnel prison break

 - The tunnel was sealed with concrete Saturday

-(CNN)Sixteen of 29 inmates are still on the run after they made an audacious escape by tunneling underneath a Mexican prison wall, authorities said.
+(CNN)Fourteen of 29 inmates are still on the run after they escaped by tunneling underneath a Mexican prison wall, authorities said Sunday.

+The prison was built in the 1940s and Mexican authorities say it is outdated and lacks appropriate security measures.

+The government of Tamaulipas has been looking at the possibility of building a new jail so it can close Cedes Victoria, the prison where the inmates escaped.

-Following the escape, security officials destroyed unauthorized shelters constructed by inmates on prison grounds and searched cells.
+After the escape, security officials destroyed unauthorized shelters constructed by inmates on prison grounds and searched cells.

 In reaction to those efforts, a riot broke out in the prison Friday night.
 Three inmates were stabbed to death and one was injured, officials said.
+The injured inmate has been transferred to a different jail in the state.

 The inmates set debris on fire during the riot, but the flames were put out within an hour.

-The tunnel was sealed with concrete Saturday.
+The tunnel was sealed with concrete on Saturday.